microsoft/jacdac/services/button.md

     event click @ 0x80

-Emitted together with `up` when the press time was not longer than 500ms.
+Emitted together with `up` when the press time is not longer than `click_hold_time`.

     event hold @ 0x81

-Emitted after the button is held for more than `hold_time'.
+Emitted after the button is held for more than `click_hold_time`.
 Hold events are followed by a separate up event.